panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 ### 4.2 Stale state

-Inside functional components you might often encounter closures: functions that capture variables from the outer scope.
+A closure is a function that captures variables from the outer scopes.

 Closures often capture state variables.
-In such case care must be taken that closures to capture the latest state variables, otherwise you might encouter the problem name *stale state*.
+Care must be taken that closures to capture the latest state variables, otherwise you might encounter the problem name *stale state*.

-Let's see how stale state could appear using an example.
+Let's see how a stale state could appear using an example.

 A component `<DelayedCount>` should count the number of button clicks, but with a delay of 3 seconds.